Continuing Education Activity

 - Cefpodoxime 100 mg twice a day for 5 to 7 days.

-Acute cystitis is always recognized as complicated.
-Men with cystitis who do not have signs or symptoms of prostatitis can be treated with the following regiments.
+Acute cystitis is usually recognized as complicated in men.
+Men with cystitis who do not have signs or symptoms of prostatitis can be treated with the following regimens:

 - Ciprofloxacin 500 mg by mouth twice a day for 7 days